mandar-damle/HDM-documentation/pages/01.HDM Documentation/050.vcd/10.Network Planning/05.Cloud Network Config/default.md

 2. Provide the name “HDM_INTERNAL_NETWORK” and Gateway CIDR for the network.
-Make sure enough IPs are available in the subnet as this would be used for migrating virtual machines.
-The network would be assigned during migration and then removed post-migration.
+Make sure enough IPs are available in the subnet, as this will be used for migrating virtual machines.
+The network will be assigned during migration and then removed post-migration.

 ![alt_text](images/image6.png "image_tooltip")